There's an up-and-coming brand that creates original graphics, logos, and apparel with a skiing theme. Its name is nonsense.

 Changes brought about by drawing WAPAN graphics

-As alpine skiers, they had achieved many successes and their skiing lives seemed to be going smoothly.
+As alpine skiers, they had achieved numerous successes, and their skiing careers seemed to be going smoothly.

-"I quit skiing halfway through university because my doctor told me not to.
-I was born with a bad hip joint.
-I went to the hospital because of the pain, and the doctor told me not to ski, so from that day on I never again."
+"I had to quit skiing in the middle of university because of a doctor's order.
+It seems I had a congenital problem with my hip joint.
+I went to the hospital because of the pain, and the doctor told me to stop, so I stopped skiing from that day on."

 If he wanted to do it but couldn't, did he end up hating skiing?